 China Labor Watch discovered “severe labor abuses” at six factories owned and operated by Suwon, South Korea-based Samsung, and two facilities of its suppliers, the group said in a report dated yesterday.
 The violations include forced overtime work amounting to more than 100 hours a month, unpaid work and 11 to 12 hours of standing, it said.

 The workers, also subject to “verbal and physical abuse,” don’t have any effective internal grievance channel, the group said.
-Labor advocates are widening their monitoring of electronics factories in Asia to Samsung, Dell Inc. (DELL) and Hewlett- Packard Co. after suicides at a China plant of Apple Inc. supplier Foxconn Technology Group in 2010 increased attention on working conditions.
+Labor advocates are widening their monitoring of electronics factories in Asia to Samsung, Dell Inc. (DELL:US) and Hewlett- Packard Co. after suicides at a China plant of Apple Inc. supplier Foxconn Technology Group in 2010 increased attention on working conditions.

 “Labor violations aren’t restricted to Samsung and are a problem in the electronics industry,” Kevin Slaten, a spokesman for China Labor Watch, said in a Bloomberg TV interview today.